The best free PDF to Word converter 2019

 In our tests, Free Online OCR did a great job of preserving our PDF’s formatting, presenting text in editable columns.
 We were particularly impressed that the image was formatted as a header and locked in place.

 The limitations of OCR were visible in a few places – text on colored backgrounds wasn’t always identified, and there were a few rogue tabs and line breaks – but it wouldn’t take much tweaking to get the Word document looking almost identical to the PDF.
-Free Online OCR is very impressive – we just wish it was available as a desktop app so we didn’t have to upload files one at a time.
+Free Online OCR is a very impressive free PDF to Word converter – we just wish it was available as a desktop app so we didn’t have to upload files one at a time.

 4. Nitro PDF to Word Converter